juanmachuca95/gomeetplus/README.md

 ![popup](/images/popup.png)

 ## Example excel
-The uploaded excel file must contain the names of the users in the first column and cell. for the treatment of the file the great library [read-excel-file](https://www.npmjs.com/package/read-excel-file) is used
+The uploaded excel file must contain the names of the users in the first column and cell. for the treatment of the file the great library [read-excel-file](https://www.npmjs.com/package/read-excel-file) is used <br>

 ![excel](/images/example_excel.png)

 `Note: the popup and report files html is only for spanish language for the moment`